-- Use a simple format and font.
+Use a simple format and font.
 Use a resume template to guide your writing.
 Looking at examples can help you decide what kind of content you should include, as well as how to format your resume.

-- Think about what the employer wants.
+Think about what the employer wants.
 Make sure to tailor your resume to fit your own experiences, and the requirements of the position you’re seeking.
 For example, if you are applying for a job as a camp counselor, highlight any experience you have working with children.
 If you are applying to be a waiter, emphasize experience in customer service, or working (or playing) on a team.

-- Use action words.
+Use action words.
 When describing your achievements, use action words.
 Words like led, researched, tutored, and created emphasize the value of your experiences rather than just listing what you did.

-- Edit, edit, edit.
+Proofread and edit.
 Proofread your resume carefully before submitting it.
 A clean, error-free resume will show you off as a polished candidate.
 Ask a friend or family member to read the resume for you as well.
 It can be tough to spot your own typos and grammatical errors.

 Part-Time Job Resume Example for a Teenager